Oriented Borel-Moore homologies of toric varieties: Homology groups of toric varieties

-\begin{ex} Consider the complete fan $\Delta$ spanned by the rays $\tau_1 = \langle 1,0 \rangle$, $p_n = \langle -1, n \rangle$, $\tau_3 = \langle -1, 0 \rangle$ and $q_m = \langle -1,m \rangle$.
-We obtain a resolution $\widetilde \Delta$ by adding the rays $\tau_2 = \langle 0,1 \rangle$, $\tau_2 = \langle 0,-1 \rangle$, $p_i \langle -1, i \rangle$ and $q_j = \langle -1, -j \rangle$ for $i = 1..n-1$ and $j = 1..m$.
+\begin{ex} Consider the complete fan $\Delta$ spanned by the rays $\tau_1 = \langle 1,0 \rangle$, $p_n = \langle -1, n \rangle$, $\tau_3 = \langle -1, 0 \rangle$ and $q_m = \langle -1, -m \rangle$, $m,n \geq 1$.
+We obtain a resolution $\widetilde \Delta$ by adding the rays $\tau_2 = \langle 0,1 \rangle$, $\tau_4 = \langle 0,-1 \rangle$, $p_i = \langle -1, i \rangle$ and $q_j = \langle -1, -j \rangle$ for $i = 1..n-1$ and $j = 1..m$.

 In order to compute $\Omega_*(X_{\widetilde \Delta})$, we first note that the relations generated by the rays of the fan simply identify all the maximal cones with each other.
-Hence we are left with the representation
+Hence we are left with the presentation